CLAWHAMMER BANJO INSTRUCTION

 I TEACH BANJO THROUGH SEVERAL METHODS

 Remotely, via Zoom or another video conferencing app.
 If you’ve never tried this, you’ll be amazed at how well it can work.
-My price is the same as for face to face lessons: $50/hour.
-Payment is by PayPal or credit or debit card or you can send me a check.
+My price is the same as for face to face lessons: $50 for a 50 minute (sometimes longer) session Payment is by PayPal or credit or debit card or you can send me a check.
 At the end of each lesson, we set up the next, at an interval that seems right for you.
 “Occasional” lessons are just fine, as are weekly recurring ones.
 It’s up to you.

 In person, to people local to me, I teach at my home in Athens, Ohio.
 Lessons are $50 for an hour lesson.
 Lower prices are available to some individuals, based on individual circumstances.